okta/okta-signin-widget/README.md

     var signIn = new OktaSignIn(/* configOptions */);
     ```
     **Note:** If you use [Browserify](http://browserify.org/) to bundle your app, you'll need to use the `--noparse` option:

-    ```
+    ```bash
     browserify main.js \
     --noparse=$PWD/node_modules/@okta/okta-signin-widget/dist/js-okta-sign-in.entry.js \
     --outfile=bundle.js
     ```
 3. Make sure you include ES6 polyfills with your bundler if you need the broadest browser support.
-We recommend babel-polyfill.
+We recommend [`babel-polyfill`](https://babeljs.io/docs/en/babel-polyfill/).

-# API
+## Usage guide

+For an overview of the Widget's features and authentication flows, check out [our developer docs](https://developer.okta.com/code/javascript/okta_sign-in_widget).
+There, you will learn how to use the Widget to:

+* Sign In to Okta with the Default Dashboard
+* Sign In to Okta with a Custom Dashboard
+* Sign In to Your Application

+You can also browse the full [API reference documentation](#api-reference).

-## new OktaSignIn(config)
+## API Reference

+### OktaSignIn

 Creates a new instance of the Sign-In Widget with the provided options.
 The widget has many [config options](#configuration).
 The only required option to get started is `baseUrl`, the base url for your Okta domain.